Content for a DocGen website is authored either in:

 Because MathJax is a large library, it is not bundled with DocGen, but is served from a third-party CDN (content delivery network).
 This means users need an active Internet connection for the MathJax feature to work.

 MathJax can be slow to render.
-When used with the PDF feature, it may be necessary to allow more rendering time by passing the
+When used with the PDF feature, it may be necessary to allow more rendering time by

 -d [milliseconds] option.